peteroupc/peteroupc.github.io/exporand.md

 1. If **a**'s integer part wasn't sampled yet, sample **a**'s integer part.
 Do the same for **b**.
 2. Return `true` if **a**'s integer part is less than **b**'s, or `false` if **a**'s integer part is greater than **b**'s.
 3. Set _i_ to 0.
-4. If the digit at position _i_ of **a** is unsampled, sample the digit at that position (positions start at 0 where 0 is the most significant digit after the point, 1 is the next, etc.), and append the result to that fractional part's digit expansion.
+4. If the digit at position _i_ of **a**'s fractional part is unsampled, set the digit at that position according to the kind of PSRN **a** is.
+(Positions start at 0 where 0 is the most significant digit after the point, 1 is the next.
+For example, if **a** is a uniform PSRN that stores base-2 or binary digits, this can be done by setting the digit at that position to `RNDINTEXC(2)`.)
 Do the same for **b**.
 5. Return `true` if **a**'s fractional part is less than **b**'s, or `false` if **a**'s fractional part is greater than **b**'s.
 6. Add 1 to _i_ and go to step 4.